Harvard Department of Social Relations

 The program disaggregated into its component departments around 1972, though a certain interdisciplinarity remained throughout the 1970s.
+For a history of the department, see Harvard's Quixotic Pursuit of a New Science: The Rise and Fall of the Department of Social Relations, Patrick L. Schmidt (Rowman & Littlefield 2022).

 A similar program at Yale, the Institute for Human Relations, also now disbanded, developed the Human Relations Area Files (HRAF), a cross-cultural database for comparative research, administered by Carol and Melvin Ember.